gruener-campus-malchow/inventix/README.md

 # inventix
-a mostly simple inventory system for schools and other organisations
+a mostly* simple inventory system for schools and other organisations (* mostly = hopefuly)